-The purpose of prelims is to help students make the transition from student to scholar.
-Prelims provide students with an opportunity to step back, review and update work completed, summarize what is known about the field of specialization, and think in a systematic way about future research.
-Students who view prelims simply as an exam to be passed, as a test on a specific body of literature or research methods, may not be prepared to answer the questions posed.
 Students normally take several courses in each area of the examination.
 It is strongly recommended that at least one course be taken with each committee member.
 To begin exam preparation, students should identify topics of interest within the examination areas.
-Students then meet with each member of the doctoral committee to: 1) discuss specific areas of interest, 2) define, broadly, the parameters of the exam question, 3) determine the examination format-take home, four or eight hour, open or closed book-which is the prerogative of each committee member, 4) review the faculty member's expectations for the student's performance on the exam, 5) learn the criteria used in grading the exam.
+Students then meet with each member of the doctoral committee to: 1) discuss specific areas of interest, 2) define, broadly, the parameters of the exam question, 3) determine the examination format-take home, 4-hour closed book, 8-hour open or closed book, or 72-hour take home (open book)-which is the prerogative of each committee member, 4) review the faculty member's expectations for the student's performance on the exam, 5) learn the criteria used in grading the exam.
 A clear explication of the student's research interests help faculty write exam questions appropriate to the student's specialization(s).

 It is the student's responsibility, in consultation with the faculty advisor and committee members, to determine what method of study is most appropriate for exam preparation.
-While not a requirement, many students produce a comprehensive reading list for each examination area and submit these lists to committee members for approval.
-Once reading lists have been compiled and approved, students generally complete a critical analysis of each of the readings.
+Students should produce a comprehensive reading list for each examination area and submit these lists to committee members for approval.
+Once reading lists have been compiled and approved, students generally complete a critical analysis of each of the readings and faculty examiners are expected to ask questions that can be answered using the scholarship on the reading list.